cuhksam/emnlp2019.github.io/_pages/participants.md

 - Take Bus Route No. S1 at Tung Chung Station to AsiaWorld Expo, which is about 20 mins ride.
 A single trip fare is HK$ 3.5.
 This is a circular line running from Tung Chung Station to Airport and back to Tung Chung Station with stops at Hong Kong International Airport and AsiaWorld Expo.
 - Bus Route No. X1 is the express bus running from Tung Chung Station to/from AsiaWorld Expo.
 However, it will be operated in specified period only.
 We will update the operation date once available.

+## Accommodation

+EMNLP-IJCNLP 2019 provides a [list of recommended hotels](./participants/hotels/) remote from the protesting areas.
+We advise participants to book one of these hotels.
+Some hotels are close to the venue.
+For hotels closer to downtown, coaches will be provided.
+Information on how to book the hotels is found in the beginning of the list.

+If you already booked a hotel but still need transfer, use our <a href="https://mice.ctshkvip.com/transfer-booking/" target="_blank">online transfer booking form</a>.

+### Accomodation for Student Participants

+Students that participate in the conference can also apply for [accomodation in a shared room](../downloads/student-accomodation-details.pdf) at the [Rambler Garden Hotel](./participants/hotels/#8-rambler-garden-hotel-3) at a reduced rate.